 This book is well set out, each chapter is clearly defined and the subheading enables the reader to see what is happening.
 I found the book really easy to read, Ruth writes in a way which is familiar to the reader she avoids pompous jargon opting to keep the content real.
 This is highlighted by the use of real-life case studies to justify the points she has made.
 There is a little too much emphasis on coaching for my liking but the content is valid for non-coaching businesses too.

 If you have any small business book suggestion feel free to leave them in the comments below and I’ll try read as many as I can.
+Or if you are looking for someone to read and review your small business book let me know.

 This post complies with my Disclosure Policy, some books were sent to me to review, others I have bought.
 This post contains affiliate links.